 “Fine!”
 Eights’ voice trembled, “Go ahead and get yourself killed for all I care.”

 Eights stormed out of the room, leaving Nine alone.
-They walked over to the safe and typed in the code.
+She walked over to the safe and typed in the code.
 The safe opened, revealing twelve vials, some needles, and a sheet of paper with instructions.

 Comments (0)